 - Sort options.
-Use the drop-down to sort your results by Relevance (default), By Hackishness, By Crawl Date - De-duplicate your results.
+Use the drop-down to sort your results by Relevance (default), Hackishness, Crawl Date, or Post Date. - Note: Sorting by Post Date will filter to results where the post date is known.
+Other search results may be excluded. - De-duplicate your results.
 You can choose to de-duplicate your result sets (default) or see all results, including similar results.
 The default is to de-duplicate result sets; you can toggle this on or off. - Empty bodies.
 Our collection includes documents collected that do not contain any text characters; text content is stored in the Body field.
 Use the drop-down to select one: - Any document (documents can include text in the body, or no text in the body) - Results must have body field (default) (to only return documents that had text content on them) - Results must not have body (to see only documents without text)